mnorrisvuw/MN-Better-Notation-Plugins-for-MuseScore/README.md

 * For each of the four MN plugins, click on their icon and click ‘**Enable**’
 * The plugins should now be available from the **Plugins** menu

+**INSTALLING FONTS FOR MN CREATE TITLE PAGE**:
+The title page templates in the MN Create Title Page plugin make use of the following commonly available fonts.
+Many of these fonts come bundled with the Windows and/or Mac OS operating systems, with Microsoft Office, or as a free download.

+Depending on your particular combination of OS and other software, you may or may not already have them installed.
+If you need to install them, below is a list of download links:
+* **Academy Engraved LET**: bundled with Mac OS X; available for download [here](https://fontsgeek.com/fonts/Academy-Engraved-LET-Plain)
+* **Alegreya Sans**: available for download [here](https://fonts.google.com/specimen/Alegreya+Sans)
+* **Amulya**: available for download [here](https://www.fontshare.com/fonts/amulya)
+* **Aptos**: bundled with Windows and Microsoft products; the latest available for download [here](https://www.microsoft.com/en-us/download/details.aspx?id=106087)
+* **Archivo**: available for download [here](https://www.fontshare.com/fonts/archivo)
+* **Avenir**: bundled with Mac OS X; available for download [here](https://www.dafontfree.io/avenir-font/)
+* **Baskerville**: bundled with Mac OS X; Libre Baskerville, a very similar font, is available for download [here](https://fonts.google.com/specimen/Libre+Baskerville) — you will need to manually set the fonts to Libre Baskerville.
+* **Bitter**: available for download [here](https://fonts.google.com/specimen/Bitter)
+* **Bodoni Moda**: available for download [here](https://fonts.google.com/specimen/Bodoni+Moda)
+* **Century Schoolbook**: bundled with Mac OS X; available for download [here](https://www.dafontfree.io/download/century-schoolbook/)
+* **Chaparral Pro**: available for download [here](https://font.download/font/chaparral-pro)
+* **Clash Display**: available for download [here](https://www.fontshare.com/fonts/clash-display)
+* **Crimson Pro**: available for download [here](https://www.fontshare.com/fonts/crimson-pro)
+* **EB Garamond**: available for download [here](https://fonts.google.com/specimen/EB+Garamond)
+* **Fanwood Text**: available for download [here](https://www.theleagueofmoveabletype.com/fanwood)
+* **Futura**: bundled with Mac OS X; available for download [here](https://www.dafontfree.io/futura-font-free/)
+* **Gill Sans**: bundled with Max OS X and Windows 11; available for download [here](https://font.download/font/gill-sans-2)
+* **Goudy Old Style**: bundled with Microsoft Office; available for download [here](https://font.download/font/goudy-old-style)
+* **Helvetica Neue**: bundled with Mac OS X; available for download [here](https://font.download/font/helvetica-neue-5)
+* **Linden Hill**: available for download [here](https://www.theleagueofmoveabletype.com/linden-hill)
+* **Literata**: available for download [here](https://www.fontshare.com/fonts/literata)
+* **Lucida Bright**: bundled with Microsoft Office; available for download [here](https://fontsgeek.com/fonts/Lucida-Bright-Regular)
+* **Lulo Clean**: available for download [here](https://www.fontshmonts.com/display-fonts/lulo-clean/)
+* **Optima**: bundled with Mac OS X; available for download [here](https://www.dafontfree.io/optima-font/)
+* **Palatino**: bundled with Mac OS X and Windows 11
+* **Proxima Nova**: bundled with Mac OS X; available for download [here](https://www.dafontfree.io/proxima-nova-font-free/)
+* **Rockwell**: bundled with Mac OS X; available for download [here](https://freefontsfamily.org/rockwell-font-free/)
+* **Satoshi**: available for download [here](https://www.fontshare.com/fonts/satoshi)
+* **Supreme**: available for download [here](https://www.fontshare.com/fonts/supreme)
+* **U001Con**: available for download [here](https://fontlibrary.org/en/font/u001)
+* **Work Sans**: available for download [here](https://open-foundry.com/fonts/work_sans_light)

 ### Direct Download

 Direct downloads of the Zip file can be found on the [releases page](https://github.com/mnorrisvuw/MN-Better-Notation-Plugins-for-MuseScore/releases).

 ## <a id="use"></a>How to use
+* **MN Create Title Page**:
+    * Before running this plug-in, make sure you have the default box (‘vertical frame’) at the top of your first page of music with the correct title, subtitle (e.g. ‘for string quartet’) and your/the composer’s name.
+The plug-in will use this information to create a new, styled title page.
+    * Adding an image can be another nice touch.
+Once you’ve created your title page, right-click anywhere in the title page frame and choose Add→Image, then select an image from your hard-drive.
+Once added, you’ll need to resize the image (in Properties) and drag it into the correct location.

+* **MN Make Recommended Layout Changes**:
+    * You can run this plug-in at any time; however, it’s recommended that you have added all of the instruments you will need, and have at least two systems of music entered.

+* **MN Check Rhythmic Notation**,
+**MN Check Layout and Instrumentation**,
+**MN Check Accidentals**:
     * Select the passage you wish to check for errors, or, to check the whole score, either select all or have nothing selected.
 Then  select the name of the plugin you wish to run from the Plugins menu. *(If you can’t see the names of the plugins, check that you have enabled them — see installation instructions above)*

     * Note that the *Check Layout and Instrumentation* plugin **always** checks the entire score, regardless of the current selection.

     * The plugin will go through the selection/score looking for relevant issues.
 When it finds one, it will add a **yellow text box comment** on the score (somewhere close to the error), and will highlight the relevant notation object in pink.
 Once it has finished, it will present a dialog box telling you how many errors it found.

     * **Note that the plugins do not fix the error themselves: that is up to you.**

     * Sometimes these comments might be more of a suggestion rather than a hard-and-fast typesetting rule: you should therefore consider each comment carefully before remedying.

     * It can be a good idea to delete each comment box as you fix the relevant issue to keep track of what you have done.

     * If there are a lot of comments, sometimes a comment box can end up some distance away from the object it is referring to.
 If you can’t work out what a comment is referring to, click and drag the box around a bit: you will see an ‘attachment line’ that shows the location of the object to which it is referring.

     * Each time you run a plugin, it will remove any previous comments or highlights.

     * To manually remove all comments and highlights from a score, please run the ‘MN Delete Comments and Highlights’ plugin

     * Some comments refer to a specific page in [*Behind Bars* by Elaine Gould](https://www.amazon.com.au/dp/0571514561).
 This is simply to provide a level of evidence behind some of my comments, in case you think them overly pedantic or plain wrong! 😄

 ## Warning about usage